 You should never apply paint over non-paintable silicone caulk.
 In this case, using a primer coating will not work because the primer itself will not stick.

-The caulk is made from paintable materials like acrylic latex and cotton fiber so paints will stick to it properly.
-Water-based paints perform better over decorator’s caulk than oil-based paints.
+You can paint over the decorator’s caulk easily 1 hour after you apply it.
+This is because it is made from materials like acrylic latex and cotton fiber so paints will stick to it properly.
+Water-based finishes perform better over it.

 Flex Seal Caulk